Will-Dinicola/FitnessAppProject/README.md

 DB_NAME=FitnessAppDB

-_Please contact Nhi for the information on the DB._
+_Please contact Nhi for the information on the DB since these are just placeholders due to security risks._

 ### Install dependencies: